Do you like animals, plants, or just being outdoors? Then have we’ve got the class for you.

 Articulated College Credit

-Students who successfully complete this course may receive articulated college credit to the following schools: Baker College, and Davenport University.
+Students who successfully complete this course may receive articulated college credit to the following school: Davenport University.
 For information on how to earn articulated credit contact Mrs. Pulsipher at the MACTC.

 Direct College Credit